 A child attaining the age of majority, provided he or she has graduated from high school, constitutes a substantial change in circumstances.
 McKeon, 155 Conn.
 App. at 436.

-In order to obtain retroactivity for a modification, the motion must be served on the other party pursuant to Conn.
+To obtain retroactivity for a modification, the motion must be served on the other party pursuant to Conn.
 Gen. Stat. § 52-20.
-An order for child care contributions is considered part of the support order and, thus, requires service to obtain retroactivity.
+An order for childcare contributions is considered part of the support order and, thus, requires service to obtain retroactivity.
 Farmassony v.
 Farmassony, 164 Conn.
 App.
 665 (2016).
 For a more thorough discussion of retroactivity, see Chapter 5, § 5.36, above.

 § 7.56 Modifying Child Support Where There is a Prior Deviation from the Child Support Guidelines